 Who We Are & How We Grow

 Since 1989, Mike & Kim Finger, and a hardy band of young helpers, have been tilling sandy loam soils adjacent to the Nooksack River, just west of Deming, Washington.
 Our harvest season begins in May and continues into December.
-We grow a wide variety of vegetables, herbs, and, sometimes, flowers, along with a flock of laying hens, and several batches of broiler chickens and a Thanksgiving turkey flock.
+We grow a wide variety of vegetables and herbs,always seeking new varieties with great taste, texture, and appearance.

 We market our crops through our Community Supported Agriculture (CSA) program, at the Bellingham Farmers’ Market, the Community Food Coop, and wholesale through the Puget Sound Food Hub.
 Much of what we grow is sold within Whatcom and Skagit Counties.
 We love farming for our friends and neighbors!